Ezra Davids

 Awards

-- Ezra is consistently recognised among Africa’s leading corporate lawyers by the foremost international legal directories.
+- Ezra is consistently recognised among Africa’s leading corporate lawyers by the foremost international legal directors.

 - Chambers Global has ranked him as a Star Individual for Corporate/M&A in South Africa (2024–2026), alongside a fifteen-year ranking for his work in Capital Markets: Equity, in Band 1 (2015–2026) in South Africa and a Band 2 Africa-wide ranking for Corporate/M&A (2025-2026).